-What is a (nipple blister) AKA, Bleb?
+What is a (nipple blister), AKA, Bleb?

 A bleb is a small white spot on the nipple.
 It may look like a pimple or look like there is milk stuck inside the nipple's pore.
-A milk bleb is sometimes, but not always accompanied by a plugged duct.
+A milk bleb is sometimes, but not always, accompanied by a plugged duct.
 Milk blisters can cause discomfort while nursing.
 When the contents of a bleb are removed, it may come out as tiny granules that you can feel between your fingers, or it might look like a stringy toothpaste substance.
-Your baby can clear the pore, any bleb contents are harmless to your baby.
+Your baby can clear the pore, and any bleb contents are harmless to your baby.
 Backed-up milk should clear as soon as the bleb is opened up.

 A milk blister may form when some skin grows over the nipple opening, blocking the milk.
 It might also be caused by a plugged duct.
 If you have noticed a bleb and it's not causing any pain or swelling, you can leave it.

 Once the bleb has been cleared, it is advised to use a safe antibiotic ointment to prevent infection.